XRPLF/xrpl.js/docs/index.md

 ownerCount | integer | Number of other ledger entries (specifically, trust lines and offers) attributed to this account.
-This is used to calculate the total reserve required to use the account. previousAffectingTransactionID | string | Hash value representing the most recent transaction that affected this account node directly. **Note:** This does not include changes to the account’s trust lines and offers. previousAffectingTransactionLedgerVersion | integer | The ledger version that the transaction identified by the `previousAffectingTransactionID` was validated in. previousInitiatedTransactionID | string | *Optional* Hash value representing the most recent transaction that was initiated by this account.
+This is used to calculate the total reserve required to use the account. previousAffectingTransactionID | string | Hash value representing the most recent transaction that affected this account node directly. **Note:** This does not include changes to the account’s trust lines and offers. previousAffectingTransactionLedgerVersion | integer | The ledger version that the transaction identified by the `previousAffectingTransactionID` was validated in. previousAffectingTransactionLedgerVersion | string | The ledger version that the transaction identified by the `previousAffectingTransactionID` was validated in. previousInitiatedTransactionID | string | *Optional* Hash value representing the most recent transaction that was initiated by this account.

 ### Example